canonical/ubuntu.com/templates/legal/ubuntu-advantage-service-description/index.md

     7. Organise multi-vendor issue coordination through TSANet or Canonical's direct partnerships where applicable.
 When the root cause is identified, the DSE will work with the vendor for that sub-system, working to resolve the case through their normal support process.
     8. Attend applicable Canonical internal training and development activities (in-person and remote).
   2. Canonical will hold a quarterly service review meeting with the customer to assess service performance and determine areas of improvement.
   3. The DSE is available to respond to support cases during the DSE’s working hours.
-Outside of business hours, support will be provided per the Ubuntu Advantage Support Process.
+Outside of Business Hours, support will be provided per the Ubuntu Advantage Support Process.
   4. If a DSE is on leave for longer than five consecutive business days, Canonical will assign a temporary remote resource to cover the leave period.
 Canonical will coordinate with the customer with respect to foreseeable DSE leave.

 <div class="p-top"><a href="#" class="p-top__link">Back to top</a></div>